Scheduling for 2020-21

 Four interactive programs provide an investigation into one of the biggest and most complex societal issues facing the world today.
 The lessons invite students to think critically about the connection between resource consumption and climate disruption, and explore a wealth of individual and collective actions to combat climate change using a lens of hope, equity, community resilience, and increased quality of life.
 Choose up to four lessons to help students:

 In this two-part session, students will learn about the life cycle of our things from the extraction of natural resources to end-of-life disposal.
 We will look closely how both people and the environment are impacted by upstream production of stuff and explore how reduction and reuse (even more than recycling) are a positive way to support healthy communities and reduce the climate impacts associated with production and disposal of our stuff.
+Choose one or two lessons to help students:

 Presentations meet state education standards for science and social studies, are delivered by trained classroom educators and are offered free of charge for students and teachers.